Gravity Hits Stocks

 Underlying Weakness:

-Dow theory: Based on the theory that the transports represent the health of the economy/ consumer.
+Dow theory: Based on the theory that the transports represent the health of the economy/consumer.
 Therefore, a weakening transport sector could construe weakening in the economy and/or retail sector.
 Transports should be confirming new highs in the S&P and the Nasdaq, but that has not been the case.

 XRT Annualized 3 Month Returns (Daily) data by YCharts